 - If equipped, check that spacers are not bent, damaged, or rusted through. - Spacers should be evenly centered, with the dual wheels and tires evenly separated.

-Note: Be prepared to perform the same wheel inspection on every axle (power unit and trailer, if equipped).
+Note: Check the same wheel inspection on every Taxle (power unit and trailer, if equipped).